Pull to refresh

 Former officials charged

-Comey, Bolton, and James have been indicted since Trump's second term began in January 2025.
+Comey, Bolton, and James have been indicted since Trump's second term began.
+Former CIA Director John Brennan is also under DOJ criminal investigation.

 Hours